 - What are the feelings that I had in my dreams?

 Many people bounce back and forth with the idea of going to therapy after their breakup.
-Yet, if you find the right therapist, the experience can be incredibly beneficial for your emotional well-being.
+Yet, if you find the right therapist, the experience can be incredibly life-changing.

 A good therapist will act as the examiner — the person asking “Why?”
 They will lead you to question your inner world, consider new perspectives on your crisis, and help you realize new things about yourself.
 They will also give you an outside and objective perspective on your breakup situation.